 Facility Name: EVOLUTION OF EDUCATION MUSEUM

 Field Names Descriptors

 WT ID: B075

 Address: 3700B 2 Avenue West

 Size: 960 Square Feet

 Year Constructed: 1920

-Facility Age (In Years): 104 Based on Calculation from 1920 to 2024
+Facility Age (In Years): 104Based on Calculation from 1920 to 2024

 Type of Construction: Conventional wood construction 2x4 framing with asphalt shingles.

 Significant or Hazardous Issues: None

 Original Construction Cost: Assessed Land Value Assessed Building Value Assessed Land and Building Value Facility Replacement Cost: Actual Operating Costs:

 State of Facility (5 year plan): 2025

-State of Facility (5 year plan).
-Paint exterior of building \$12,000.00
+State of a string (2) p , Paint exterior of building \$12,000.00

 2026

-New exterior door and lock \$2,400.00 Have interior side of windows cleaned \$2,000.00
+New exterior door and lock \$2,400.00

+Have interior side of windows cleaned \$2,000.00

 2027

 Add cameras around building \$5,600.00

-2028

-No projects planned or required at this time.
+2028 No projects planned or required at this time.

+No projects planned or required at tins time.

 2029

 No projects planned or required at this time.

 TOTAL COSTS FOR 2025 TO 2029 \$22,000.00

 Agreement/Lease Information:

+The Evolution of Education Museum is a second investor that any he encoded in the winter months when required.
+The museum requires

 Current Use of Facility: The Evolution of Education Museum is a seasonal museum that can be opened in the winter months when required.
 The museum requires heat jurying the winters months to ensure the long term safety of the artefacts within.
 During the summer months the museum is easily accessible to the public 7 days a week.
 After September 1, visitors must call the Historical Museum to view the museum.

-Facility Name: EVOLUTION OF EDUCATION MUSEUM
+EVOLUTION OF EDUCATION MUSEUM

 Field Names Descriptors

 Hours of Operation: Open daily to the public from May Long Weekend to September Long Weekend 9:00AM to 5:00PM.
 Winter visits by appointment.

 Emergency Generator: No

 Fire Alarm System No

-Fire Suppression System: No
+Fire Suppression System: Νο

 Concession Hoods: None

+Historical Designation: Na

 Historical Designation: No

 Facility Condition: (Good, Fair or Poor) Good

+None

-Recommendation to Keep: None Yes
+Recommendation to Keep: Yes

 Summary: In 2023 there were 517 in-person visits to the museum.
 The facility is being used as intended

 Attachments: Recent/Current City Pictures